The Influence of Lepton Portal on the WIMP-pFIMP framework: Constraints on model parameters

 Although the anomalous magnetic dipole moment of electron ($\Delta a_e=g_e/2-1$) \cite{Schwartz:2014sze, Peskin:1995ev,pal2014introductory} is known precisely \cite{Fan:2022eto}, SM prediction \cite{Aoyama:2012qma, Aoyama:2019ryr} relies on the measurement of fine structure constant using the recoil velocity/frequency of atoms that absorb a photon.
 Currently, there is a $5.5 \sigma $ discrepancy between the measurements using Rubidium-87 \cite{Morel:2020dww} and Cesium-133 \cite{Parker:2018vye}. \bea \Delta a_{e}\equiv a_{e}^{\rm exp}-a_{e}^{\rm SM}= \,. \eea The anomalous magnetic moment of muon $a_{\mu}=g_{\mu}/2-1$ has been measured by BNL E821 and FNAL experiments yields a $4.2\sigma$ discrepancy \cite{Muong-2:2021ojo} from the SM prediction, \bea \Delta a_{\mu}\equiv a_{\mu}^{\rm exp}-a_{\mu}^{\rm SM}=(2.49\pm 0.48)\times 10^{-9}\,~\text{ \cite{Muong-2:2023cdq, Datta:2023iln}}. \eea

 Fig\,.~\ref{fig:lfc} illustrates the allowed parameter space in the $m_{\chi}-\mathtt{y}_{\ell}$ plane for the flavor conserving quantities, namely lepton anomalous magnetic moment $(\Delta a_{\ell})$.
 We mention that, these anomalies and their significant deviation from the SM expectations cannot be addressed in our analysis, where $\mathtt{y}_{\ell} \lesssim 0.1$ due to constraints from lepton-flavor violating decays, which will be discussed in detail.
 This limitation can be addressed by further extensions of our model in the future.
 On the other hand, the anomalous magnetic moment of the tau lepton, \(a_\tau = (g_\tau - 2) / 2\), can act as a sensitive indicator of potential new physics \cite{Volkotrub:2888478,Verducci:2023cgx}.
 However, achieving a precise measurement of \(a_\tau\) is considerably more challenging than for the magnetic moments of electrons and muons.
 In addition to the lepton flavor conserving processes, there are potential contributions to lepton flavor violating (LFV) decays, $\ell_i \to\ell_j \gamma$ with $i\neq j$ in our model.
-The most stringent limits on LFV decays come from $\mathcal{B}_{\mu\to e\gamma}$ followed by $\mathcal{B}_{\tau\to e\gamma}$ and $\mathcal{B}_{\tau\to \mu\gamma}$. \bea
+The most stringent limits on LFV decays come from $\mathcal{B}_{\mu\to e\gamma}$\footnote{MEG II claims to achieve a future sensitivity for the $\mu\to e\gamma$ branching ratio of $6 \times 10^{-14}$ \cite{MEGII:2018kmf}.} followed by $\mathcal{B}_{\tau\to e\gamma}$ and $\mathcal{B}_{\tau\to \mu\gamma}$. \bea

 \eea

 Fig\,.~\ref{fig:clfv} show the Feynman diagrams contributing to lepton flavor conserving ($i=j$) and violating ($i\neq j$) processes.
 Fig\,.~\ref{fig:lfc} illustrates the parameter space that can accommodate the anomalies $\Delta a_e$ and $\Delta a_{\mu}$, represented by different color shades according to mass of the mediator $\psi$.
 Fig\,.~\ref{fig:lfv} illustrates the allowed parameter space constrained by the lepton flavor violating processes, represented by different color shades according to the WIMP mass.
 Figs\,.~\ref{fig:lfv1}, \ref{fig:lfv2} and \ref{fig:lfv3}, illustrate the allowed parameter space for the LFV processes $\mu\to e\gamma$, $\tau\to \mu\gamma$, and $\tau\to e\gamma$, respectively, within the experimental bounds (see Eq. \ref{eq:mueg}) in the $\mathtt{y}_e-\mathtt{y}_{\mu}$, $\mathtt{y}_{\mu}-\mathtt{y}_{\tau}$, and $\mathtt{y}_{e}-\mathtt{y}_{\tau}$ planes.
 The varying color shades represent different WIMP masses in each case.